ben200901/Assessment/work.md

 }

-# set up an upstream context called ws_entry , this name will be available for use within proxy passes.
+# set up an upstream context called ws_entry , define groups of servers that can be referenced by the proxy_pass, fastcgi_pass, uwsgi_pass, scgi_pass, memcached_pass, and grpc_pass directives.
 #
 upstream ws_entry {